bitcoinsearch/scraper/scraper/README.md

 - Flexible output options (Elasticsearch, mock [for testing](#testing-scrapers))
 - Extensible architecture for [easy addition of new sources](#adding-new-sources)
 - [Configurable processors](#adding-new-processors) for customizing document processing before indexing
+- Standardized [content handling](#content-handling) with markdown as the canonical format
+  - All content is automatically converted to markdown for consistency
+  - Original content format (HTML, mediawiki, etc.) is preserved in its native form

 ## Installation